DVD Release Date: August 28, 2012 (Warner Home Video)

 Oh Look!
 Al-Qaeda!
 (21:31)

 The set includes all 24 episodes from the ninth (2011-12) season.
 The packaging is similar to the eighth season, with a slightly different case.
 It comes in a standard sized Amaray case.
 The case slides out from the right of an outer cardboard sleeve.
 The case and sleeve have the same design.
 A photo of Angus T. Jones, Ashton Kutcher and Jon Cryer in suits and bowties in back of a microphone is used as the cover art.
 The show logo is above them.
 Four episode snaphots are on the back of the case and box.
 A synopsis of the season, a listing of the special features and the DVD specs are provided.
 There's a flip holder in the center of the case that holds Discs 1 and 2.
-Disc 3 is an embedded holder in the back of these case.
+Disc 3 is in an embedded holder in the back of these case.
 There are no photos of the cast members on the discs this time.
 They just have a maroon background with the show logo in silver.
 It's surprising they made that change.
 A six panel booklet is included that gives the episode title, writing/directing credits, original airdate and short summaries.
 The booklet has the same photo as the cover art, but there are four diferent episode snapshots used inside.

 Menu Design and Navigation: